xiv3r/uz801-openwrt/readme.md

 ## OpenWrt for uz801
-Moderm version of OpenWrt working on UZ801v3.
+Modern version of OpenWrt working on UZ801v3.

 ### Features
 - Modem Working